Living with Down's syndrome

 If your doctor spots a potential problem, they can refer you to an appropriate specialist to talk about any treatment or support that may benefit your child.

 Further education and employment

-In most cases, adults with Down's syndrome move into property owned and staffed by a housing association.
-The staff provide different levels of support, depending on the individual's particular needs.
+Adults with Down's syndrome often move into property owned and staffed by a housing association, where staff can provide different levels of support, depending on the individual's particular needs.

 Men and women with Down's syndrome tend to have a reduced fertility rate.
 This does not mean they cannot conceive children, but it does make it more difficult.
 Those who decide to have children will usually need specialist guidance and support to help them cope with the physical and mental demands of a newborn baby.